-Adjusted EBITDA (see Supplemental Non-GAAP Measures) for the first half of 2016 was (\$10.1) million, compared to (\$9.9) million for the first half of 2015.
-The (\$0.2) million increase in Adjusted EBITDA loss in 2016 was driven by the increase in Cash Operating Costs of (\$3.2) million primarily as a result of the acquisition of Protonex, by higher restructuring expenses of (\$2.5) million incurred as a result of the Company's rationalization and renewal initiatives undertaken in the first quarter of 2016 which were primarily focused on reducing our operating cost base associated with methanol Telecom Backup Power activities, and by lower recoveries on impairment losses on trade receivables of (\$0.8) million.
-These Adjusted EBITDA pressures in the first half of 2016 were partially offset by the increase in gross margin of \$6.3 million as a result of the 66% increase in overall revenues combined with the 15 point improvement in gross margin as a percent of revenues.
+Adjusted EBITDA (see Supplemental Non-GAAP Measures) for the first three quarters of 2016 was (\$11.6) million, compared to (\$12.3) million for the first three quarters of 2015.
+The \$0.7 million reduction in Adjusted EBITDA loss in 2016 was driven by the \$8.7 million increase in gross margin as a result of the 50% increase in overall revenues combined with the 10 point improvement in gross margin as a percent of revenues.
+This improvement was partially offset by the increase in Cash Operating Costs of (\$4.9) million primarily as a result of the acquisition of Protonex, by higher restructuring expenses of (\$2.5) million incurred as a result of the Company's rationalization and renewal initiatives undertaken in the first quarter of 2016 which were primarily focused on reducing our operating cost base associated with methanol Telecom Backup Power activities, and by lower recoveries on impairment losses on trade receivables of (\$0.9) million.